 - Professional-grade sauté

-There is no sauté pan to parallel this piece of metallurgical artwork; if you feel like you have mastered the skill of sautéing, then this is the finest sauté pan you will use in any kitchen in the world.
+Therefore there is no sauté pan to parallel this piece of metallurgical artwork.
+As a result, if you feel like you have mastered the skill of sautéing, then this is the finest sauté pan you will use in any kitchen in the world.

 How are your sautéing skills?
 Do you think you have the skills of a seasoned French chef?
 We will judge your confidence based on the pan you select!